hkhanna/django-stripe-billing/README.md

 ### Stripe Configuration
 1. In your Stripe dashboard, you _must_ configure it to cancel a customer's subscription if all retries for a payment fail.
 1. Do not allow the Customer to update their email address in Customer Portal.
+1. Do not allow the Customer to update billing information (other than payment method) or view invoice history.
+1. Update the branding of Checkout/Portal to match the branding of your site.
 1. In your Stripe dashboard, set up a product (with an optional statement descriptor), and set up a price for that product.
 1. In the Stripe dashboard, the following webhooks should be set to point to `https://production.url/billing/stripe/webhook/`:
     - `checkout.session.completed`